alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 I did, this time [from less than a year ago](http://papers.nips.cc/paper/5421-deep-learning-for-real-time-atari-game-play-using-offline-monte-carlo-tree-search-planning).
 They ran into the same computational barrier as me, and got over it by throwing more computing power at the problem instead of developing algorithmic improvements.
-I feel cheated, but at least it means I was on the right track.)
+I feel cheated, but at least I was on the right track.)

 There's an undercurrent of satisfaction to my life, but it's buried beneath the weariness of living a life between problem sets.
 I get more research done